omarsayed7/Deep-Emotion/README.md

 * [generate_data](/generate_data.py) This file contains the setup of the [dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)

 ## Usage
+Cool [video](https://www.youtube.com/watch?v=yN7qfBhfGqs) created by [DeepLearning_by_PhDScholar](https://www.youtube.com/channel/UCUv49cJ3xwr1NXxl9qIJ7kA/about) for how to use this implementation.
 ### Data preparation
 Download the dataset from [Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data), and decompress ```train.csv``` and ```test.csv``` into ```./data``` folder.